djstojanovic/angular-push-notifications-backend/README.md

 run `web-push generate-vapid-keys --json`

 Save keys in config file.
-Keep private key only in backend.
+Keep private key only in the backend.
-Public key will be needed in Frontend of your app.
+Public key needs to be added in the frontend.